Jettlifetech/app-blf-com/README.md

 # This repo is for the domain: "app.brokenlinksfinder.com" continued development

 ## Need to develop the following
-1. Add functionality to generate a CSV or JSON report from the terminal output
-2. Provide a download button for the generated report
-3. Need to add:
+1. Need to add some sort of progress indicator:
     - [] A progress bar?
     - [] Some sort of indicator of how many URLs are found?
     - [] how many have been scanned?
+2. Add functionality to generate a CSV or JSON report from the terminal output
+3. Provide a download button for the generated report

 # Current progress
 1. Save Repo changes - scans sites through browser UX web app allowing user to modify the way it crawls the website, and provides real-time feedback that is fully working.
 Still need improvements - see readme

 # Deploying